 I worked in the aerospace engineering department of SENER Ingeniería y Sistemas S.A., an engineering company located outside Madrid involved in fields ranging from civil engineering to shipbuilding.
 My work was the optimization of airfoils, which means that I worked with an algorithm to achieve the best possible reaction force on objects such as space shuttle wings.
 I liked my work not only because it was interesting and challenging but more so because my boss, a part-time professor at a local university, was someone from whom I could learn a great deal.

 The mood of the office was very relaxed-typically Spanish from what I could tell-and the people were all very pleasant.
 While some IAESTE internships have a foreign language requirement, my boss and most of the other workers in the office spoke excellent English, so I didn't actually use my Spanish very much on the job.

 I think that this experience, which has enriched me both personally and professionally, will prove to be one of the best investments I ever made.
-One of my aerospace engineering professors, Dr. David Allen, took his first trip abroad as an IAESTE intern 30 years ago and has been abroad every year since.
-He now runs the Engineering Study Abroad program at Texas A&M. He says his IAESTE experience changed his life, and he feels that IAESTE has much to offer all young engineers.
+One of my aerospace engineering professors took his first trip abroad as an IAESTE intern 30 years ago and has been abroad every year since.
+He has run the Engineering Study Abroad program at Texas A&M. He says his IAESTE experience changed his life, and he feels that IAESTE has much to offer all young engineers.

 To qualify for an IAESTE internship you must be enrolled full time in a technical field of study at an accredited U.S. college or university, at junior-level standing or above by the time you begin the internship, and be between the ages of 19-30.
-For more information visit:www.iaeste.org/exchange/index.html.
+For more information visit the IAESTE website.